 This means routines are your best friend.
 It means your love is a constant, never in question, regardless of a report card, a bad mood, or a mistake.
 When your child comes back to you, they need to know exactly what they're walking into: support, empathy, and stability.

 The psychological weight of being raised by a narcissistic parent is heavy and well-documented.
 Research shows that adults who grew up with a narcissistic caregiver report significantly higher rates of depression and lower self-esteem.
 This parenting style can create a unique form of trauma tied to emotional neglect and manipulation, which may even affect brain chemistry and increase vulnerability to future mental health issues.
-You can read the full research about the effects of narcissistic parenting for a deeper dive.

 This is one of the hardest tightropes to walk.
 How do you explain your co-parent's hurtful behavior without bad-mouthing them?
 Launching into criticism often backfires, leaving your child feeling guilty or defensive.
 The key is to focus on validating your child's feelings and labeling the behavior, not the person.